 “My interest in the humanities comes from my studies … as a classicist; I engage with the humanities in a very interdisciplinary way,” said Hane, a classical languages major.
 “I find that there is a great deal of value in getting an education in the humanities.
 It both fulfills my desire to learn about the world through the lenses of so many different disciplines and also shaped me to be a strong thinker, writer, and orator.”

 Kothiya, a biochemistry/molecular biology major who is pre-med, said her interest in the humanities began when a friend, Jason Le ’23, asked her to help with his research project focusing on the experiences of Asian Americans on campus.
 “I’ve been a very STEM-oriented person; therefore, this council is an opportunity for me to really explore this newfound interest.
 I also hope to potentially be a part of research geared toward the medical humanities,” she said.

 The council is a way for the students to talk about different areas within the humanities, and how the field has been evolving over the last few years.
 In a recent group meeting, Kothiya said, “We had a very robust conversation about the integration of humanities in almost every field we can imagine in our lives.”

-Hane hopes to continue his education in the humanities and has applied to Ph.D. programs in the classics with the goal of teaching at a liberal arts college.
-“As a lifelong student and supporter of the humanities, I hope I can advocate for better policy surrounding education access,” he said.
+Hane hopes to continue her education in the humanities and has applied to Ph.D. programs in the classics with the goal of teaching at a liberal arts college.
+“As a lifelong student and supporter of the humanities, I hope I can advocate for better policy surrounding education access,” she said.